Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model description

-The temperature profiles of the radiative atmosphere typically exhibits two distinct isothermal regions: an outer ``skin temperature'' layer, which is optically thin to both incoming optical radiation and outgoing infrared radiation, and a deeper layer, characterized by the absorption of incoming optical radiation that is in equilibrium with the optically thick infrared radiation.
-This is shown in Figure \ref{evolution} (dashed curves in bottom left panel).
+The temperature profiles of the radiative atmosphere typically exhibits two distinct isothermal regions: an outer ``skin temperature'' layer ($T_{\rm{skin}}$), which is optically thin to both incoming optical radiation and outgoing infrared radiation, and a deeper layer ($T_{\rm{deep}}$), characterized by the absorption of incoming optical radiation that is in equilibrium with the optically thick infrared radiation.
+This is shown in Figure \ref{rcb_comp}.

 To transform the temperature profile from optical depth $\tau$ to pressure space, we combine the definition of $\tau$:

 and Eq. \ref{hydrostatic}, resulting in:

 where a radially variable gravity $g(r)$ is considered.
 We found $\tau$ primarily depends on the local pressure, with minimal contribution from the lower-pressure upper layers, simplifying the expression to a linear form in terms of pressure in Eq. \ref{tau}.
 The radius structure is then computed by integrating Eq. \ref{hydrostatic} starting from the inner boundary at the RCB.
 The gas density $\rho$ is evaluated using the ideal gas law $\rho = P\mu m_{\rm{H}}/(RT)$ above 1 bar pressure level, where $\mu$ is the mean molecular weight and $m_{\rm{H}}$ is the mass of atomic hydrogen.
 Below the 1 bar level, we apply the H/He EOS to account for non-ideal effects.
 Importantly, molecular dissociation into atomic hydrogen due to photolysis \citep{Kempton12}, occurring at pressure levels between 1 $\mu$bar - 10 nbar, significantly impacts the radius structure of the upper atmosphere.
 We model the transition of $\mu$ linearly in log pressure from 2.35 to 1.28 for H/He between $10^{-6}-10^{-8}$ bar.